-A chance announcement brought her to Save the Children, and she signed up for the skills and technical training.
-After training, she started working at a Cafe Coffee Day outlet with an initial salary of Rs 10,767.
+A chance announcement in her neighbourhood, brought her to Save the Children (also known as Bal Raksha Bharat) and she signed up for the skills and technical training that the organisation was organising.
+After training, she started working at a Cafe Coffee Day (one of the leading coffee chains in the country) outlet with an initial salary of Rs 10,767.

 “I took up the first opportunity that came my way because I was scared of being left out.
-My training and acquired skills help me regularly deal with difficult customers.
-Through this training, I got career counselling, learnt life and communication skills, financial literacy, team management and goal setting,” said Anwari.
+My training and acquired skills help me regularly to deal with difficult customers.
+Through this training, I got career counselling, learnt life and communication skills, financial literacy, team management and goal setting for life,” said Anwari.

-She was the first member of her family to hold a steady job.
+She was the first member of her family to hold a steady job in an organised sector.
 She was promoted to a managerial position within three years.
 Now, not only is she supporting her family and her sister’s education, but she has also resumed her studies.

 About the project